Genbox/FastData/README.md

 ## Features

-- **Data analysis:** Optimizes the structure based on the inherent properties of the dataset.
+- **Data analysis:** Optimizes the algorithms on the inherent properties of the dataset.
 - **Multiple structures:** FastData automatically chooses the best data structure for your data.
-- **Fast hashing:** String lookups are fast due to a fast string hash function
+- **Fast hashing:** Strings are analyzed and the hash function is specially tailored to the data.
 - **Zero dependencies:** The generated code has no dependencies, making it easy to integrate into your project.
 - **Minimal memory usage:** The generated data structures are memory-efficient, using only the necessary amount of memory for the dataset.
 - **High-perfromance:** The generated data structures are generated without unnecessary branching or virtualization making the compiler produce optimal code.